 Iyer’s areas of expertise include the post 9/11 America experiences of South Asian, Muslim, Arab and Sikh immigrants, national security and immigration policies, and racial equity and solidarity practices.

-We Too Sing America received a 2016 American Book Award and was selected as a top 10 multicultural non-fiction books of 2015 by Booklist.
-Since We Too Sing America was published, Deepa has been part of over 50 community conversations around the country at college campuses, non-profit organizations, faith-based institutions among others.
-She is also a contributing writer to Colorlines, and has published opinion editorials in The New York Times, CNN.com, The Nation, The Huffington Post and The Guardian.
+Currently, Iyer is a Senior Fellow at the Center for Social Inclusion, a member of the Soros 2017 Equality Fellows cohort, and a contributing writer for Colorlines.
+Her first book, We Too Sing America: South Asian, Arab, Muslim and Sikh Immigrants Shape Our Multiracial Future (The New Press 2015), received a 2016 American Book Award and was selected as a top 10 multicultural non-fiction books of 2015.
+Since We Too Sing America was published, Iyer has been part of over 50 community conversations around the country on the themes in the book, at college campuses, non-profit organizations, faith-based institutions among others.
+Iyer also provides trainings on racial equity and solidarity to non-profits, government agencies, public and private stakeholders, and institutions of higher learning.